-One of our most interesting experiences began around 1.30am one morning at Peña Sordera, on calle Carpinteros in the barrio Santiago.
-The only two foreigners among a small hard-core gypsy crowd in the tiny, smoke-filled peña, we watched a heady performance of folk-style flamenco by a bohemian Jose Soto ‘Sorderita’ (who looked handsome in a cravat and artist’s smock), the son of the late great Manuel Soto Sordera, who took over the bar after the death of his father.
+One of our most interesting flamenco experiences began around 1.30am one morning at Peña Sordera, on calle Carpinteros in the barrio Santiago.
+The only two foreigners among a small hard-core gypsy crowd in the tiny, smoke-filled peña, we watched a heady performance of folk-style flamenco by the bohemian Jose Soto ‘Sorderita’, who looked handsome in a cravat and artist’s smock.
+The son of the late great Manuel Soto Sordera, he took over the bar after the death of his father.

 Make sure you click on the photos above for a sampling of the best of Jerez’s flamenco from our tastings over the last two weeks.